llvm/llvm-zorg/premerge/cluster-management.md

 The main part you want too look into is `Menu > Kubernetes Engine > Clusters`.

-Currently, we have 3 clusters:
+Currently, we have 4 clusters:
  - `llvm-premerge-checks`: the cluster hosting BuildKite Linux runners.
  - `windows-cluster`: the cluster hosting BuildKite Windows runners.
- - `llvm-premerge-prototype`: the cluster for those GCP hoster runners.
+ - `llvm-premerge-prototype`: The first cluster for GCP hosted runners.
+ - `llvm-premerge-cluster-us-west`: The second cluster for GCP hosted runners.

-Yes, it's called `prototype`, but that's the production cluster.
+Yes, one is called `prototype`, but that's the production cluster.
 We should rename it at some point.
+We have two clusters for GCP hosted runners to form a high availability setup.
+They both load balance, and if one fails then the other will pick up the work.
+This also enables seamless migrations and upgrades.

-To add a VM to the cluster, the VM has to come from a `pool`.
+To add a VM to a cluster, the VM has to come from a `pool`.
 A `pool` is a group of nodes within a cluster that all have the same configuration.

 For example: